AliciaCurth/CATENets/README.md

 @article{curth2021really,
-  title={On Inductive Biases for Heterogeneous Treatment Effect Estimation}, author={Curth, Alicia and Svensson, David and Weatherall, James and van der Schaar, Mihaela}, booktitle={Proceedings of the Neural Information Processing Systems Track on Datasets and Benchmarks}, year={2021}
+  title={Really Doing Great at Estimating CATE?
+A Critical Look at ML Benchmarking Practices in Treatment Effect Estimation}, author={Curth, Alicia and Svensson, David and Weatherall, James and van der Schaar, Mihaela}, booktitle={Proceedings of the Neural Information Processing Systems Track on Datasets and Benchmarks}, year={2021}